tdudkowski/100-days-of-code/log.md

 **German** Modalverben, unregelmäßigen und starken Verben, fortgesetzt; Noten organisieren.
 Heute abend Lektion mit Tomasz Zalewski.

+### Day 2: February 11, 2019
+##### (obstacles' growing even more)

+**Today's Progress**: as yesterday all section of #Javascript30, this time 3.
+Playing with CSS Variables and JS [ https://tdudkowski.github.io/JavaScript30/3.Playing-with-CSS-Variables-and-JS/ ], from the reason unknow it doesn't work on smartphones, big FAIL.
+3nd chapter of Eloquent JS read, and exercises done.

+**Thoughts:** already tired, the only fun is in learning new things, and it - really, really - counts.

+**German** Noten organisieren.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)